oracle-livelabs/database/kubernetes-for-oracledbas/lifecycle-adb/lifecycle-adb.md

 <copy>
 ```

-Now connect to the ADB via SQL*Plus, using the ADMIN password from the secret:
+Now connect to the ADB via SQL*Plus, using the ADMIN password from the secret; extract the name of the database from the resource for the Service Name:

 ```bash
 <copy>